 How can you get the serving temperature right?

-A wine fridge with temperature control is obviously the gold standard here, but a simple wine thermometer can also help.
-It might also be helpful to know the temperature of the room you’re in.
+A wine fridge with pinpoint temperature control is the gold standard for dialling in your serving temperature, but a simple wine thermometer can also help.
+It might also be helpful to know the room temperature you’re in.

 Trust your gut instinct, too.
-‘I can’t recall the last time I used a thermometer either at home or in a professional environment,’ master sommelier Xavier Rousset told Decanter in 2016.
+‘I can’t recall the last time I used a thermometer either at home or in a professional environment,’ sommelier Xavier Rousset told Decanter.

 Aside from obvious faults, how balanced does the wine taste?

-If a red wine needs warming up slightly, then you can always cradle the glass in your hands to improve things.
+If a red wine needs warming up slightly, you can always cradle the glass in your hands to improve the experience.

-‘The hardest thing by far is to maintain the correct temperature throughout the time of consumption.’
+‘The hardest thing by far is to maintain the correct temperature throughout the time of consumption or over the course of your meal.’

 Latest Wine News